lostdecade/manor/_posts/2012-08-15-lunch-bug-now-featured-in-the-chrome-web-store.md

 	</a>
 </div>

-Please note that if you are one of the intelligent, attractive players who have already installed Lunch Bug, you won't see it featured when browing the Chrome Web Store.
+Please note that if you are one of the intelligent, attractive players who have already installed Lunch Bug, you won't see it featured when browsing the Chrome Web Store.
 Not a Chrome user?
 Lunch Bug is also available on [Pokki][5] and [the open web][6].
-Try it in your mobile browser!
+Also try it in your mobile browser!

 [1]: http://www.lunchbug.com/
 [2]: https://chrome.google.com/webstore/detail/hnoafdaceebmnoannffpabnhpkdollho